As you know, having a cold garage during the winter makes it unpleasant to work in. Fortunately, specialized heaters for garages now exist.

-In general, electric garage heaters tend to be more expensive to maintain than heaters that run on fossil fuels such as natural gas.
+In general, electric garage heaters tend to be more expensive to maintain than other space heater types that run on fossil fuels such as natural gas.

 Still, they are commonly chosen for both commercial and residential purposes, mostly because of their ease of use; apart from that, electric devices have become way more powerful recently, making them the best option for larger areas.

-Moreover, an electric garage heater is also safer to use, as they come with a variety of safety features.
+Moreover, the best electric garage heater units reviewed on this page are also safer to use, as they come with a variety of modern safety features.